 - General Fund: is reported as the primary fund of the City.
-This fund is used to account for all financial resources not reported in other funds; and - Municipal Road Aid Fund: a special revenue fund that accounts for the proceeds of specific revenue sources (other than expendable trusts or major capital projects) that are legally restricted to expenditures for specified purposes.
+This fund is used to account for all financial resources not reported in other funds and - Municipal Road Aid Fund: a special revenue fund that accounts for the proceeds of specific revenue sources that are legally restricted to expenditures for streets and roads within the City.